salaheddinek/video-editing-py-script/README.md

 <img src="readme_photos/cmd_help.jpg" alt="cmd_help_img" width="250"/>

-This script show a list that contains all other scripts, and let you select which one you want to use to display its help.
+This script shows a list that contains all other scripts, and let you select which one you want to use to display its help.
-So this is the only command you need to **memorize**.
+So, this is the only command you need to **memorize**.
-To use it just execute:
+To use it, just execute:

 ```
 cmd_help.py